aplteam/Tatin/docs/SyntaxReference.md

 ### LoadPackage

 ```
-r←{noBetas} LoadPackage(identifier targetSpace)
+r←{noBetas} LoadPackage(identifiers targetSpace)
 ```

-Loads a package `identifier` dynamically into the workspace,
+Loads packages dynamically into the workspace.

+`identifiers` must be a simple character vector specifying one or more comma-separated packages (items).

-`identifier` must be one of:
+Every single item must be one of:

 * An HTTP request for a package
 * A ZIP file holding a package